Expand your career opportunities with a health specialization Master of Social Work

 - SWK 602R - Social Work Practice in Health

-- SWK 603R - Social Work Leadership in Health Care (on-line, 3-week-long Summer Institute course in August at the end of the program)
+- SWK 603R - Social Work Leadership in Health Care (on-line, 3-week-long Summer Institute course, with daily synchronous learning periods during the middle week, 1-21 August at the end of the program)

 - SWK 606R - Advanced Social Work Research